Usage-Based Car Insurance: How Telematics Programs Work and Who Should Use Them

 Drivers Who Benefit Most from UBI

 Low-mileage drivers are the clearest winners.
-If you drive significantly fewer miles than the national average of ~13,500 miles per year — such as remote workers, retirees, or city residents who rarely use their car — your actual risk is lower than what traditional insurers charge for.
+If you drive significantly less than the national average — such as remote workers, retirees, or city residents who rarely use their car — your actual risk is lower than what traditional insurers charge.
 UBI reflects that reality directly in your premium.
+Learn more about how annual mileage affects your rates and where you fall on the pricing spectrum.

 Safe, cautious drivers also stand to gain substantially.
 If you brake smoothly, avoid speeding, and aren't on the road between midnight and 4am, telematics data works in your favor.
-Research published in January 2026 by Penn Medicine found that UBI programs can actually reduce risky driving behaviors like speeding and hard braking over time.
+Insurers report that telematics programs create measurable behavioral shifts — with anecdotal evidence showing claim frequency reductions of up to 50% among engaged participants.

 Teen and young drivers can also benefit — programs like State Farm's Drive Safe & Save offer an accessible path to lower premiums that would otherwise be sky-high.
 Learn more about car insurance for young adults and how UBI fits into a broader savings strategy.